-Noorda-COM implements the "Safe Colleges" training modules for our students.
-All Noorda-COM students are to complete the required online modules.
-The modules are also available to College employees upon request.
+Noorda-COM implements the "Safe Colleges" training modules for our students and employees.
+All Noorda-COM students and employees are required to complete designated online modules.

-Noorda-COM also encourages students to complete the Prime for Life® course through the State of Utah.
-Prime for Life® is an evidence-based, risk reduction drug and alcohol education program; it is not substance abuse treatment.
-Prime for Life® simply presents straightforward, research-based information in a relaxed environment.
-It is a full-day course and can be required for faculty, staff, students that violated the code of conduct.
+Noorda-COM also encourages students to complete the PRIME for Life® course through the State of Utah.
+PRIME for Life® is an evidence-based, risk reduction drug and alcohol education program; it is not substance abuse treatment.
+Prime for Life®simply presents straightforward, research-based information in a relaxed environment.
+It is a full-day course and can be required for faculty, staff, and students that violated the code of conduct.
 It is offered in multiple locations in Salt Lake City.